The secret role of undesired physical effects in accurate shape sensing with eccentric FBGs: Abstract

-The shape evaluation results of the $Test_1$ dataset define the performance of our model's lower limit.
-Such performance difference also suggests that the deep learning model is better to be trained application-specific, as it can better focus on relevant features when learned from the expected sensor's shape distribution.
-On the other hand, one challenge, when the training data covers most of the expected behaviors from the sensor, is that the deep learning model only memorizes the corresponding shape for each signal without searching for relevant features in the sensor's spectrum.
-For this reason, we compare the performance of the method DL with a dictionary-based algorithm.
+Shape evaluation results of $Test_1$ dataset define the performance of our model's lower limit.
+Such performance difference also suggests that the DL model is better to be trained as application-specific, since it can better focus on relevant features when learned from the expected shape distribution of the sensor.
+On the other hand, when training data covers most of the expected behaviors from the sensor, the DL model might only ``memorize'' the corresponding shape for each signal without searching for relevant features in the sensor's spectrum.
+To investigate this, we compare the performance of our DL method with a dictionary-based algorithm.
 In this approach, all the training and validation samples create a pre-defined dictionary.
 The shape prediction is made by looking for the closest spectrum to the test sample and presenting its corresponding shape.
-The median tip errors on datasets $Test_1$ and $Test_2$ are \SI{5.9}{\mm} and \SI{50.0}{\mm} with IQR values of \SI{3.9}{\mm} and \SI{43.3}{\mm}, respectively, which are higher than error values when using our deep learning technique.
-This shows that the deep learning model generalizes and is indeed beneficial for predicting more accurate shapes.
+The median tip errors on datasets $Test_1$ and $Test_2$ are \SI{5.9}{\mm} and \SI{50.0}{\mm} with IQR values of \SI{3.9}{\mm} and \SI{43.3}{\mm}, respectively, which are higher than error values when using our DL technique.
+This shows that our DL model generalizes and is indeed beneficial for predicting more accurate shapes.

-Two essential factors to consider when working with dictionaries are the dictionary size and the execution time, required to find the best matching example.
-To get an accurate shape estimation for a given sample, the number of stored samples in the dictionary should be high enough to cover all possible examples, which leads to a long execution time.
+Two essential factors have to be considered when working with dictionaries: the size of the dictionary and the execution time required to find the best matching example.
+To get an accurate shape estimation for a given sample, the number of stored samples in the dictionary should be large enough to cover all possible examples, which leads to a long execution time.
 Therefore, this approach has a trade-off between accuracy and execution time.
-However, extensive training data do not affect these two factors negatively in deep learning, as the resulting model size is independent of the training data size.
+However, extensive training data do not negatively affect these two factors in DL method, as the resulting model size is independent of the training data size.